vorSherer/code-201-prework/prework/mac/2_homebrew.md

 If you get an error message, then we need to install it.
 Follow below to install or skip to Update Homebrew if it is installed.

-Now it's time to install [Homebrew](http://brew.sh/), the de facto package manager for OS X. If you've never heard of a package manager, think of it as an App Store of **free** command line programs.
+Now it's time to install <a href="http://brew.sh/" target="_blank">Homebrew</a>, the de facto package manager for OS X. If you've never heard of a package manager, think of it as an App Store of **free** command line programs.

 To get started, run the following command.